KYRYLO-UA/SimpleDiscord/README.md

 # SimpleDiscord
-Fast and easy for creating Roblox and Discord webhooks.
+Fast and easy way for creating Roblox and Discord webhooks.